khanonjs/khanon.js-tutorials/01-blank-project/README.md

 # Building and publishing the project

-Build the project running the `npm run build` script from the root folder.
+Build the project running the `build` npm script:

+`npm run build`

-Once the app is built, `dist` folder is be created with the compiled `app.js` file and the content of `public` folder.
+Once the app is built, `dist` folder is created with the compiled `app.js` and the content of `public` folder.

-The content of `dist` folder is what you have to copy to your server.
+The content of *dist* folder is what you have to copy to your server.
 After that just run `index.html` in any browser to start the application.